play/play/README.md

 [play.coffee](https://github.com/github/hubot-scripts/blob/master/src/scripts/play.coffee)
 to your Hubot.

+## Rdio

+There is a setup script to help fill out the right play.yml settings for Rdio.
+You'll need to set it up with your client keys from Rdio.

+    play rdio       Helps set the yml variables

+Playing Rdio tracks also requires Google Chrome.

 ## Set up your office (optional)

 This isn't a required step.
 If nothing's in the queue and Play has still been